-Setting Description Frequency Ranges Multi Enables the instrument to display all enabled ranges in the graph.
-Single Limits the graph to the display of only one range.
+Description Enables the instrument to display all enabled ranges in the graph.
+Limits the graph to the display of only one range.
 The displayed range is set to the range that contains the selected spur.
-List Spurs All spurs Displays any spur that exceeds the Threshold and Excursion values set on the Ranges tab.
-Over Limit Displays only spurs that exceed both the Threshold and Excursion values set on the Ranges tab and the limits specified on the Limits tab.
+Displays any spur that exceeds the Threshold and Excursion values set on the Ranges tab.
+Displays only spurs that exceed both the Threshold and Excursion values set on the Ranges tab and the limits specified on the Limits tab.